ioet/python-pizza-planet/README.md

 python3 manage.py db upgrade
 ```

+- Populate database with 100 orders:

+Access to /populate/ endpoint when executing in local.

 - If you want to use the hot reload feature set FLASK_ENV before running the project:

 _For linux/MacOS users:_